My Cats Meow is Weak and Raspy – Why And How to Help?

 4. Hyperthyroidism

-If you suspect your cat may have hyperthyroidism, you should first schedule an appointment with a vet.
-Cat hyperthyroidism can be treated through medication, radioactive iodine therapy, surgery, or dietary therapy.
+Cat hyperthyroidism can be treated through medication such as radioactive iodine therapy, surgery, or dietary therapy.

 Also Read: Signs Your Cat is Dying of Thyroid Disease